 The third and final - at least for now - in this series of Australian native wildlife drawings.
 I used the graphite pencil again on the “Reeves” 300gsm medium tooth, watercolour paper.
 And also applied freehand art app media in the Procreate app, to create a pastel looking finish. *Below is a video of the...
 Continue Reading →

 As in my Koala drawing, I drew this Kookaburra with a graphite pencil on 300gsm, “Reeves medium surface” watercolour paper, and then scanned it in with the “Scanner Pro” app.
 And again I used the “artist crayon” and “pencil” in the Procreate app, to add (freehand) the colour work; which gives it a lovely pastel...
 Continue Reading →

 We have some lovely native animals and birds here in Australia, and I thought it’d be fun to make a few drawings/paintings of some of them.
-These will be added to other art images I personally print as Art cards.
-I have some available here.
-At times I also do A5/A4 art prints.
-I began my...
+These will be added to other art images I personally print as Art cards, which I sometimes sell locally.
+Available as a signed Art Print in my little “Shop”.
+I...
 Continue Reading →

 Drawn freehand, with a dip of my fingertip, into some pretty colours in the Procreate app.
 In this app I used: gesinski ink, pencil, and the smudge tool set to gesinski ink.

 *Watercolour and inkpen.
 This first small painting is of a bunch of gumleaves I picked and placed in a glass vase on the kitchen windowsill.
 They were quite dry (like our weather around here) and formed intriguing sculptural shapes.
 Another Gumleave painting here.
 Below, a windowsill view with fruit - drawn from memory and imagination....
 Continue Reading →